Here we have a handpicked selection of wheelchair-friendly things to do in Liverpool, including days out and tourist hotspots near me in Liverpool.

-The only museum of its kind, the International Slavery Museum documents historical and contemporary slavery.
-The museum is also a hub of human rights resources.
-The museum is accessible to wheelchair users, however, restrictions apply due to evacuation procedures.
+The International Slavery Museum documents historical and contemporary slavery.
+The only museum of its kind is also a hub of human rights resources.
+The museum is accessible to wheelchair users.
+However, restrictions apply due to evacuation procedures.

 Museum of Liverpool

-The Museum of Liverpool is a fantastic addition to the cities museums.
-Charting Liverpool life through the ages, the Museum of Liverpool is a must visit tourist attraction as well as a great day out for the whole family.
-As you would expect in a purpose-built museum, the whole site is accessible to wheelchairs.
+The Museum of Liverpool is a fantastic addition to the city’s museums.
+Charting Liverpool’s life through the ages, the Museum of Liverpool is a must-visit tourist attraction and a great day out for the whole family.
+As you would expect in a purpose-built museum, the entire site is accessible to wheelchairs.

 Access: Museum of Liverpool Access Guide

-A magnificent museum, the World Museum houses collections and artefacts spanning archaeology, ethnology and the natural and physical sciences.
-On display until 28th October 2018 is China’s First Emperor and Terracotta Warriors.
-The World Museum has won awards for its accessibility.
+The World Museum houses collections and artefacts spanning archaeology, ethnology and the natural and physical sciences.
+On display until 28th October 2018 is China’s First Emperor and Terracotta Warriors, and the World Museum has won awards for its accessibility.

 British Music Experience